 Chekhov's Gun: The sphere of light Zak uses on Drizzt in an earlier chapter of Homeland is the same method Drizzt uses to escape from House Do'Urden at the end of the novel.

-Clean Dub Name: In the Russian version of the books, Drizzt was changed into Dzirt, due to the original name resembling a sound of bowel evacuation.
+Clean Dub Name: In the Russian version of the books, Drizzt was changed into Dzirt, due to the original name resembling a Russian slang word for someone with diarrhea.
 (Of course, in English, the Russian version sounds like he's a delicious confection of some kind.)

 Combat Pragmatist: Zaknafein, to a surprising extent despite his skill.
 He carries little glass spheres on him that bathe the room in blinding light when shattered, which to the drow who normally live in complete darkness can be quite detrimental, and uses one against Drizzt in a particularly vicious battle.
 He also has no qualms about kicking a male opponent where it hurts.
 When Drizzt calls him out on it, Zaknafein brilliantly replies with this: